No matter what year it is, people always ask the question, “What’s better for growing my audience? Blogging or social media?”

 Contrary to how social media works, blogs don’t really have “followers” or “subscribers.”

-A blog isn't designed to just serve your existing audience.
+Your website is not simply designed to just serve your existing audience.

 The main goal of blogging is for your content to attract NEW people to your ecosystem.
 It’s designed to attract anyone on the internet looking for information related to what you write about.